 Mobile crushers

-The concept of a mobile crushing unit is nothing new to mining professionals.
-However, its use has only become more widespread in recent years, due to advances in related areas of engineering.
-When compared to stationary systems that rely on off-road truck transportation, mobile crushers have significant advantages, the main ones being [1]:
+The concept of a mobile crushing plant is nothing new to professionals in the mining industry.
+However, its use has only become more widespread in recent years, thanks to advances in related fields of engineering.
+When compared to stationary systems that rely on off-road trucks for transport, mobile crushers offer significant advantages, the main ones being [1]:

 - Cost reduction;